EimisPacheco/neo4j-data-pipeline/README.md

-# Creating a Data Pipeline with Neo4j Ghap, Python, Airflow, and XML File Ingestion
+# Creating a Data Pipeline with Neo4j Graph DB, Python, Airflow, and XML File Ingestion
 by Eimis Pacheco

 ## Introduction